Inferring Cosmological Parameters with Evidential Physics-Informed Neural Networks: Model formulation

 \subsection{Using Gaussian Processes to supervise uncertainties}

 Although model training can proceed without additional information on data uncertainties, the datasets selected for our work here are already equipped with measurement uncertainties -- for the BAO data, these were computed in \cite{Bousis} from raw uncertainties of each sample as collected in Table 1 of \cite{Bousis}, whereas for Pantheon data, we used the diagonal elements of the covariance matrix presented in \cite{Scolnic_2022}.
-They correspond to the aleatoric uncertainties and thus we added a simple mean-squared-loss term in the form \be \mathcal{L}_{alea} = \mathbb{E} \left( \frac{\beta}{\alpha - 1} - \sigma^2_a \right), \ee where $\sigma^2_a$ denotes the measurement's statistical variance for each point, and $\mathbb{E}$ denotes taking the average over all the training samples.
-Effectively, this imposes different weights to different data points in shaping the loss landscape depending on their uncertainties, regularizing the learning of $\beta, \alpha$.
+They correspond to what is known in the machine-learning terminology as `aleatoric uncertainties' which generally refer to uncertainties that are measurement or observation-related such as noise, etc. We add a simple mean-squared-loss term in the form \be \mathcal{L}_{alea} = \mathbb{E} \left( \frac{\beta}{\alpha - 1} - \sigma^2_a \right), \ee where $\sigma^2_a$ denotes the measurement's statistical variance for each point, and $\mathbb{E}$ denotes taking the average over all the training samples.
+In Appendix \ref{sec:AppA}, we explain more carefully why the factor of $\frac{\beta}{\alpha - 1}$ arises in \eqref{alea_loss_m}.

-The epistemic uncertainty can be supervised if there is some independent knowledge of the model variance.
-In contrast to aleatoric uncertainty, this is a quantity that should be sensitive to the interplay between data sufficiency and model complexity.
+Now there is another notion of uncertainty known as the `epistemic uncertainty' -- which pertains to the model itself instead of the data measurement process.
+In contrast to aleatoric uncertainty, this is a quantity that characterizes the degree of data sufficiency and model complexity.
+It can be supervised in model training if there is some independent knowledge of the model variance.
 Here, we use a Gaussian Process Regression model to furnish information on the epistemic uncertainty distribution.
 A Gaussian Process (GP) is essentially a distribution over functions.\cite{GP} Denoting the GP by $f(z)$, schematically